Derivation of the Variational Bayes Equations: The Variational Free Energy

 To do this, we use the same notation as used by Friston, presented in the following Table~\ref{tbl:var-free-energy-eqn-variables}.
 The tilde notation (with variables $\tilde{\psi}$, $\tilde{r}$, $\tilde{s}$, and $\tilde{a}$) all refer to these as being ``generalized'' variables \cite{Friston-et-al_2015_Knowing-ones-place-free-energy-pattern-recognition}.

-\section{The variational free energy}
+\section{The Variational Free Energy}

 The goal of this section is to follow the Friston approach and express variational free energy as an expected energy or \textit{enthalpy} minus the entropy of a variational (i.e., approximate posterior) probability density.
-This can be equivalently expressed as \textit{surprisal} plus the Kullback-Leibler (KL) divergence between the variational density (the density of the model system) and the true posterior density over external states (given the internal or representational states and their Markov blanket) (p.
+This can be equivalently expressed as \textit{surprisal} plus the reverse Kullback-Leibler (KL) divergence between the ``variational density and the posterior density over external states'' (p.
 4, \cite{Friston-et-al_2015_Knowing-ones-place-free-energy-pattern-recognition}), as shown in Eqn.~\ref{eqn:var-free-energy-eqn_part2-first-time}.
+(For a discussion of the reverse K-L divergence, see Maren (2024) \cite{Maren_2024_Minding-Your-Ps-and-Qs-Kullback-Leibler-Divergence}.)

+(\textbf{\textit{Note:}} Most of us would say that the formulation of Eqn.~\ref{eqn:var-free-energy-eqn_part2-first-time} is between the true posterior density over external states $q({\tilde{{\psi}}}|\tilde{r})$ (given the internal or representational states and their Markov blanket) and the variational density $p(\tilde{{\psi}}|\tilde{s},\tilde{a},\tilde{r})$ (the density of the model system).)

 Friston expresses the variational free energy of an ensemble as the following equations \cite{Friston_2013_Life-as-we-know-it, Friston-et-al_2015_Knowing-ones-place-free-energy-pattern-recognition} (where the exact notation is taken from Friston (2015) \cite{Friston-et-al_2015_Knowing-ones-place-free-energy-pattern-recognition}, Eqn.
 3.2)